Raised decks on pedestalsInstallation of porcelain pavers on fixed and adjustable height pedestals

 The primary requirement for installation of the Kronos/Eterno rail system is a surface which is solid, clean and sloping slightly for drainage and a solid perimeter containment such as a parapet wall on a rooftop deck, which will prevent the elevated surface from moving.

-Firstly, mark out horizontal lines 24” apart over the area to be laid using chalk.
+To install pavers using the rail system, firstly mark out horizontal lines 24” apart over the area to be laid using chalk.
 Then mark the approx. position for placement of the Eterno ‘Maxi’ pedestals along these lines, also at 24” spacing, to form a grid.
 The pedestals around the perimeter should be placed as close to the parapet wall as possible.
 Calculate the number of porcelain planks required to span the area and optimize the positioning so that no plank at either perimeter will be cut to less than 4” in width.

 Place the pedestals in the position you have previously marked with chalk, selecting the appropriate height pedestal to ensure a final level surface.